Table of Contents

 Risk Management and Volatility

 The risk of investment is that the anticipated outcome will be different.
 Such a variation can be expressed in absolute terms or by comparison to another benchmark, such as the market price.
-The fact that the deviation may represent a certain level of an anticipated outcome for your investments, regardless of whether favourable or unfavourable, has generally been accepted by investment professionals.
+The fact that the deviation may represent a certain level of an anticipated outcome for your investments, regardless of whether favorable or unfavorable, has generally been accepted by investment professionals.

 One is expected to take more significant risks to get a better return.
 The idea that a higher level of risk signals an increase in volatility is also widely accepted.
 There has yet to be a clear consensus on reducing volatility, even though investment professionals are constantly looking for and occasionally coming up with ways of doing so.